 Thank you for purchasing Solbian products.
-Created with innovative technologies and high-quality components, Solbianflex solar panels will provide you with energy in the most difficult environmental conditions and with the versatility required for the most diverse applications.
+Created with innovative technologies and high-quality components, Solbian solar panels will provide you with energy in the most difficult environmental conditions and with the versatility required for the most diverse applications.
 In order to take full advantage of their characteristics and to keep them in good condition, please read the following instructions carefully.

 This manual does not constitute a warranty, implicit or explicit.
 Solbian accepts no liability for damage resulting from the installation, operation or maintenance of its solar panels.
 Solbian reserves the right to change its products, technical specifications and installation manual without prior notice.